Secure Communities: Detainer issues

-Initial Discontinuation in 2014
+Initial discontinuation in 2014

 In a memo dated November 20, 2014, Department of Homeland Security Secretary Jeh Johnson discontinued the Secure Communities program.
 Johnson states, "The overarching goal of Secure Communities remains in my view a valid and important law enforcement objective, but a fresh start and a new program are necessary. ...
 Further, to address the increasing number of federal court decisions that hold that detainer-based detention by state and local law enforcement agencies violates the Fourth Amendment, I am directing ICE to replace requests for detention (i.e., requests that an agency hold an individual beyond the point at which they would otherwise be released) with requests for notification (i.e., requests that state or local law enforcement notify ICE of a pending release during the time that person is otherwise in custody under state or local authority)."
 Secure Communities was replaced by the Priority Enforcement Program (PEP).
 Experts and critics cast doubt on the practical differences between Secure Communities and the Priority Enforcement Program, noting that little had changed other than the name.

 The National Immigrant Justice Center, along with pro bono partners Winston & Strawn LLP and McDermott Will & Emery LLP, has litigated some of the Secure Communities program's most serious constitutional violations in Jimenez-Moreno v.
 Napolitano and Makowski v.
 United States, two cases cited in the PEP memos that contributed greatly to the initial discontinuation of Secure Communities.

 Restoration (2017)

-On January 25, 2017 former President Donald Trump signed executive order 13768 re-instituting Secure Communities (see section 10), indicating that it would penalize jurisdictions that did not comply with the program, and re-expanded immigration enforcement priorities to include even those not convicted of serious criminal offenses.
+On January 25, 2017, former President Donald Trump signed Executive Order 13768 re-instituting Secure Communities (see section 10), indicating that it would penalize jurisdictions that did not comply with the program, and re-expanded immigration enforcement priorities to include even those not involving serious criminal offenses.

 On January 20, 2021, President Joe Biden revoked EO 13768.

-However, Secure Communities is primarily a data-sharing program, and biometric information of people arrested continues to be sent both to the FBI, and to DHS to flag for potential immigration violations.
+Secure Communities was primarily a data-sharing program, and biometric information of people arrested continues to be sent both to the FBI and to DHS to flag for potential immigration violations.
+This practice still continues, and is now described under an ICE page called "Criminal Apprehension Program."